Last Updated on August 15, 2023

 December: Somehow Life Goes On.

 As of now, I’m in a weird place.
 You’ve probably heard of post-travel depression.
 It’s a pretty well-known phenomenon in the world of backpacking, especially.
-Throw in uprooting your life, an unfortunate cross-national breakup situation, and uncertainty about the future and its not exactly the best combination to cope with all at once.
+Throw in uprooting your life, an unfortunate cross-national breakup situation, and uncertainty about the future and it’s not exactly the best combination to cope with all at once.
 In a way, I think that’s partially what I’ve been experiencing ever since the summer.
-I went from living this spontaneous life with birds and novel, new things each day in Europe to being back home and facing a lot of the big decisions that I never had to think about while living abroad.
+I went from living this spontaneous life with birds and new things each day in Europe to being back home and facing a lot of the big decisions that I never had to think about while living abroad.

 The INFJ in me is constantly trying to seek out the silver lining in everything that took place this year.
-I know that it is okay to have mixed feelings and that if I keep doing the right things to keep myself busy and moving forward, little-by-little I’ll fix my life and get back to a point where I’m content once again.
+I know that it is okay to have mixed feelings and that if I keep doing the right things to keep myself busy and moving forward, little by little I’ll fix my life and get back to a point where I’m content once again.
 It’s a little hard not to feel disappointed with how certain things turned out but I guess it’s part of my story now.
 I don’t have regrets and what’s done is done.
 The in-between stages are always the hardest and that is where I’m at now.

 Still, I’m determined and I know things will turn out better in the months and years to come.
 Realistically, things are already turning up for the better.
 I’m ready to fight off the tears, willing to put in the hours of work it’s going to take, and open to putting myself back out into the world.
 I’m a firm believer that things happen organically as they’re meant to so I’m setting personal priorities and focusing on the things I can control in the meantime.
 I have to approach my goals in an order that I’m comfortable with now, whether they be personal, professional, or romantic in nature.
 I believe we all have a destiny that plays out in unusual ways.
 You can guide your decisions by aiming in different directions along the way to alter how quickly or slowly you get to where you’re headed, but eventually, life always takes you where you’re destined to go.